OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 - Prevents the host PID/IPC namespace, networking, and ports from being shared - this step ensures proper isolation between Docker containers and the underlying host
 - Limits the use of volume types - writable hostPath directory volumes, for example, allow containers to write to the filesystem in a manner that allows them to traverse the host filesystem outside the pathPrefix, so readOnly: true must be used
 - Puts limits on host filesystem use
-- Enforcess read only for root file system via the ReadOnlyRootFilesystem
+- Enforces read only for root file system via the ReadOnlyRootFilesystem
 - Prevents privilege escalation to root privileges
 - Rejects containers with root privileges
-- Restricts Linux capabilities to avbare minimum in adherence with least privilege principles
+- Restricts Linux capabilities to the bare minimum in adherence with least privilege principles

 For more information on Pod security policies, refer to the documentation at <https://kubernetes.io/docs/concepts/policy/pod-security-policy/>.